aces/Loris/modules/candidate_parameters/README.md

 ## Configurations

-The imaging browser has the following configurations that affect its usage
+The candidate parameters module has the following configurations that affect its usage

 useProband
     - This setting displays/hides the Proband tab of the module